victorsibanda/VPC-Research/ReadMe.md

 ## Private and Public Subnets

 - A Private Subnet is a subnet in which it instances only need private IP which mean there is no internet access unless you add the route 0.0.0.0/0.
 - A public subnet routes 0.0.0.0/0 through an internet gateway.
 You would need a private IP to talk to the internet.
+When using a public subnet f you want your instance in the public subnet to communicate with the internet over IPv6, it must have an IPv6 address this is the same with IPv4

 # NACL's vs Security Groups